-The prolific composer and vibraphonist Pascal Schumacher, whose influences are eclectic and far reaching (from Johann Sebastian Bach to Arvo Pärt and American minimalism) is currently composing a new piece for vibraphone, chamber orchestra and electronica.
-The commission, entitled Rosace.8 will be performed by Pascal Schumacher in person on the 30th January 2019 at the Philharmonic Hall of Luxembourg where he will be accompanied by the Luxembourg Philharmonic Orchestra.
+The prolific composer and vibraphonist Pascal Schumacher, whose influences are eclectic and far reaching (from Johann Sebastian Bach to Arvo Pärt and American minimalism) has composed a suite for vibraphone and amplified chamber orchestra.
+The commission, entitled Rosace.8 has been premiered by Pascal Schumacher on the 30th January 2019 at the Philharmonic Hall of Luxembourg where he was accompanied by the Orchestre Philharmonique du Luxembourg.

-Schumacher has been affected by a whole generation of musicians such as Max Richter, Ryuichi Sakamoto, Jóhann Jóhannson or Jimmy Greenwood, who have all dared to play mixologist with musical genres.
-According to Schumacher, these artists have breathed new life into Classical Music by way of subtle association with more modern styles.
+Schumacher has been affected by a whole generation of musicians such as Max Richter, Ryuichi Sakamoto, Jóhann Jóhannson or Jonny Greenwood, who have all dared to play mixologist with musical genres.
+According to Schumacher, these artists have breathed new life into classical music by way of subtle association with more modern styles.

-ROSACE.8 - Suite in 10 movements for chamber orchestra and vibraphone
+ROSACE.8 - Suite in 10 movements for vibraphone and amplified chamber orchestra

 Rosace.8.0 - Prologue